masiedu4/Free-Learning-Resources/README.md

 ### Contributing Guide

-#### Creating a Category and Resources
+#### Creating a Category

 - Open `resources.js` in the root directory
-- To create a new category "Developers" and add resources under it, use the following code snippet as a template:
+- To create a new category "[Category Name]" and add resources under it, use the following code snippet as a template:

 ```
 {
   id: "devs",
-  name: "Developers",
+  name: "Category Name",
   resources: [
     {
       title: "Resource 1 for Developers",